swavyxltd/mos-live/README.md

 ### Multi-tenancy
 - All business data is scoped by `orgId`
-- Users can belong to multiple organizations
+- Users can belong to multiple organisations
 - Role-based access control (RBAC)

 ### Portal Routing